 There are a couple of skills and tricks that can make you feel a lot more comfortable on a bike:

-There’s really no substitute for practising a skill, and the more you ride (and in new situations) the more comfortable and confident you’ll get.
+There’s really no substitute for practicing a skill, and the more you ride (and in new situations) the more comfortable and confident you’ll get.
 Start with something easy, and slowly build your confidence in more challenging environments.
 If a road is too intimidating for you, that's ok - see if you can find another route (and if there isn't another route, tell your city or county that you want a Complete Street!).

 Note: Please always practice the below in a safe and comfortable environment (the park, quiet streets, etc)